rpadovani/rpadovani.com/_posts/2015-01-16-launchpad-duckduckgo.markdown

 Unfortunately this new functionality will not be available on Discerning Duck - my scope for Ubuntu Phone.
-At the moment DuckDuckGo API provides only *goodies* (things that don't require third parts API), and Launchpad is a *spice*.
+At the moment DuckDuckGo API provides only *goodies* (things that don't require third-party API), and Launchpad is a *spice*.
-DuckDuckGo team said they will provide spices too to third parts app, so I hope we could have them soon.
+DuckDuckGo team said they will provide spices too to third-party app, so I hope we could have them soon.

 You don't use DuckDuckGo yet?
 It's time to change!
 You can see [here][donttrack]